Skip to content

 What to Serve with Air Fryer Meatballs

-If I’m serving them as a main meal that’s not pasta, we’ll have mashed potatoes and roasted vegetables or Italian salad on the side.
-However, when I do serve meatballs with pasta, I am sure to have easy breadsticks or cheesy garlic bread so everyone can wipe their plates clean!
+If I’m serving them as a main meal that’s not pasta, we’ll serve them Swedish meatball style with mashed potatoes and an Italian salad on the side.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!